 AIL’s term life plan provides you with coverage for a limited period – it could be 10, 20, or 30 years, depending on your preference.

 The term life plan comes with a guaranteed death benefit, which does not increase or decrease during the course of your policy.

 Depending on your income level and financial needs, you can choose your coverage amount.
 In case you pass away while your policy is still active, your family will receive the entire amount without any deductions.

 Like any traditional term life plan, this one too is a level-premium plan.
 What you pay at the start of the policy’s term is also what you pay when it ends.
 This is a huge advantage for two reasons.

-- Your contribution to your insurance policy remains exactly the same throughout the coverage period.
-It makes budgeting a lot easier, since you do not have to worry about your monthly or yearly commitment to your policy increasing at any point in time.
+- Your premium payment remains the same throughout the coverage period.
+It makes budgeting a lot easier since you do not have to worry about your monthly or yearly commitment to your policy increasing at any point in time.